waffl3ss/NameSpi/README.md

   -mo                   List Mangle Mode Options
-  -yaml USEYAMLFILE     Use YAML input file with options -debug                Turn on debug mode for error output
+  -yaml USEYAMLFILE     Use YAML input file with options -debug                Turn on debug mode for error output -lir                  Amount of times to attempt the LinkedIn Security bypass

 ```
 ### Examples